dotnet/fsharp/README.md

 build.cmd
 ```

-You can then open either `FSharp.sln` or `VisualFSharp.sln` in your editor of choice.
+After it's finished, open either `FSharp.sln` or `VisualFSharp.sln` in your editor of choice.
 The latter solution is larger but includes the F# tools for Visual Studio and its associated infrastructure.

 ### Quickstart on Linux or macOS